dsdanielpark/dsdanielpark.github.io/_posts/2023-04-30-Molecule-attention.md

 ### Planning chemical syntheses with deep neural networks and symbolic AI
 - **year:** 2018
 - **url:** <https://www.semanticscholar.org/paper/ef8ab2a0be51a0cd04c2c0f01adfae956a2a84af>
-- **abstract:** S2 TL;DR: This work combines Monte Carlo tree search with an expansion policy network that guides the search, and a filter network to pre-select the most promising retrosynthetic steps that solve for almost twice as many molecules, thirty times faster than the traditional computer-aided search method.
+- **abstract:** *TL;DR:* This work combines Monte Carlo tree search with an expansion policy network that guides the search, and a filter network to pre-select the most promising retrosynthetic steps that solve for almost twice as many molecules, thirty times faster than the traditional computer-aided search method.
 - **journal:** Nature
 - **volume:** 555
 - **pages:** 604-610